BRML/climin/docs/source/tutorial.rst

 ========

 In the following we will explain the basic features of climin with a simple example.
-For that we will first use a simple quadratic polynomial and then multinomial logistic regression, which suffices to show much of climin's functionality.
+For that we will first use a multinomial logistic regression, which suffices to show much of climin's functionality.

 Although we will use numpy in this example, we have spent quite some effort to make most optimizers work with gnumpy as well.
 This makes the use of GPUs possible.
+Check the reference documentation for specific optimizers whether the usage of GPU is supported.

 Defining a Loss Function